bcc-code/developer.bcc.no/index.md

 description: Technical documentation and guides for software development in BCC
 ---

-## Welcome local BCC developers!
+## Welcome BCC developers!
 * Check out the Slack group [here](https://bccdev.slack.com/).
-If you’re not invited, ask @ on Telegram for an invite.
 * Check out our GitHub page [here](https://github.com/bcc-code).
 * There’s a channel on Telegram where you can get updates about the BCC Login system and the Brunstad Portal.
 To get subscribed, send a request to support, and you will be added.

-Check out the rest of this site for documentation.
+* Check out the rest of this site for documentation.

 ## [Guides](guides)
 * [Guiding Objectives and Principals](guides/objectives-and-principals.md)